janvanwassenhove/MusicAgent/README.md

 - Provide song details: name, duration, style
 - Optionally add specific requests like chord progressions or musical influences.

+Sonic PI examples can be found in 'SonicPi/Examples' folder.

 ### Output
 MusicAgent will generate the following in the songs folder in a subdirectory called by trackname:
 - Track File Generated: the *.rb file can be found in the Songs directory.
 To play your track, simply load the file in SONIC PI.